KrisztaT/Battleship/README.md

 Let's see how these two features work together with the previous ones.

 1. I made couple of shot to **g,6** and **i,7** coordinates, those two were both **misses**.
 2. Then I shot to **a,4** and I found a destroyer ship there, so **X** is presented on the map to give feedback visually about my shot.
-Information below the map provides feedback textually: **Hit a destroyer that has 1 life left**.
+The information below the map provides feedback textually: **Hit a destroyer that has 1 life left**.
-3. So next I shot to **a,5**, where the destroyer second half was, the map shows that to me with an **X** and the text below informs me, that **good job, you have sunk the destroyer**.
+3. So next I shot to **a,5**, where the destroyer’s second half was, the map shows that to me with an **X** and the text below informs me, that **Good job, you have sunk the destroyer**.
 4. While I was shooting around I found a battleship as well, then I made my last shot to **d,10** and it was a **miss**.

 ![Shoot ships](./docs/ship_shooting.png)

 ## 6. End game

-End game is implemented in different methods (might not qualify as a separate feature), however it is a user story from the perspective of the player, hence I included it here.
+The end game is implemented in different methods (might not qualify as a separate feature), however it is a user story from the perspective of the player, hence I included it here.
 The purpose of the end game feature is to manage when the player wants to exit from the game before the game ends or the game must end when all ships were sunk.
-Depending on the exit condition (simple exit or end of game), a separate messages are printed out to the player.
+Depending on the exit condition (simple exit or end of the game), separate messages are printed out to the player.

 |Exit game  | End of the game, ships were shot out  |
 |------------------ | --------------------- |